Trenčín: History

 Trenčín flourished again during the era of the first Czechoslovak republic and became the capital of the Trenčín county again between 1940 and 1945 when the Slovak Republic was in existence.

 Shortly after the Slovak National Uprising began, Trenčín was occupied by Nazi Germany, and it became the headquarters of the Sicherheitsdienst and the Gestapo.

-Trenčín was captured by the Romanian and Soviet troops on 10 April 1945.
+Trenčín was captured by Romanian and Soviet troops on 10 April 1945.

 Since 1990, the historical centre of the city has been largely restored, and since 1996 it has been the seat of Trenčín Region and Trenčín District.
 The castle and its Roman inscription have attracted tourism since.

 Geography

-Trenčín lies at an altitude of 262 m above sea level and covers an area of 82 km2.
 It lies in the Trenčín Basin of north-western Slovakia, which is surrounded by the Strážov Mountains, Považský Inovec and White Carpathians, with the last mentioned being a protected area.
 The Váh River flows in the north–south axis.

 Climate

 Trenčín lies in the north temperate zone and has a continental climate (Dfb) with four distinct seasons.
 It is characterized by a significant variation between hot summers and cold, snowy winters.